Eating Exploring Reading

 Nnedi Okorafor

 So, that’s the story behind the name.
-I wanted for it to have meaning, a deep, hidden meaning, but also to be… fun.
+I wanted for it to have a hidden meaning but also to be fun.
 As you have probably noticed, when you say ‘owl bee reading’ out loud, it sounds a lot like ‘I’ll be reading’.
 The intentional use of homophonic words is a form of word play that exploits similar-sounding words for an intended humorous effect.
 It’s called paronomasia or the more common term is a pun.
-I’ve combined these three elements – the owls, the bees and the books – in order to unite some of my favourite things and make this blog a little bit more personal.
-Also, I really like the shape of the honeycomb, so I definitely wanted to have that on my website.
+The wordplay invites readers to join me on a literary journey.
+I’ve combined these three elements – the owls (symbolising wisdom and thoughtful exploration), the bees (industry and community) and the reading (growth and personal enrichment) – in order to form a three-part ecosystem of continuous learning and create a narrative of an inquisitive mind, a supportive readership, and a lifelong pursuit of knowledge.

 In case you need me… #owlbeereading!